adobe/adobe-commerce-samples/starter-kit/customize-registrations-and-events/README.md

 To learn more about Adobe Commerce Integration Starter Kit configuration visit the [Complete the configuration](https://developer.adobe.com/commerce/extensibility/starter-kit/create-integration/#complete-the-configuration) Developer docs page.

 After installation, configuration and deployment
-- only the runtime actions relevant to the integration you are building will be deployed, and
+- Only the runtime actions relevant to the integration you are building will be deployed, and
-- only the event registrations relevant to the integration you are building will be active.
+- Only the event registrations relevant to the integration you are building will be active.

 ## More information